 Darnley v Croydon Health Services NHS Trust UKSC 50

-Bradley Martin QC and Ruth Kennedy appeared for the Respondent NHS Trust.
-They were led by Philip Havers QC and instructed by Cassius Box of Capsticks.
+Bradley Martin QC appeared for the Respondent NHS Trust.
+Led by Philip Havers QC and instructed by Cassius Box of Capsticks.

 The Supreme Court has handed down its judgment in this interesting and important claim.

 On Monday 17 May 2010, the claimant was struck on the head by unknown assailants.
 Later that day, he went with a friend to the A&E department of (what was then) Mayday University Hospital, Croydon.
 The trial judge found that the receptionist told the appellant that he would have to go and sit down and that he would have to wait up to four to five hours before somebody looked at him.
 The claimant waited, but for only 19 minutes, and left for home with his friend without telling anyone.
 In fact, the claimant would have been seen by a triage nurse within about 30 minutes but was not told this.
 Had he been told this, the trial judge found he would not have left.

 The claimant deteriorated shortly after arriving home.
 The fact that the claimant deteriorated at home meant that his treatment was delayed.
 He suffered permanent and serious injury which would have been avoided if he had not left A&E.

 Who was responsible for the claimant’s injuries: the hospital, by its receptionist, for providing incomplete and inaccurate information, or the claimant, for only waiting 19 minutes and leaving without telling anyone?